INDIANAPOLIS -- The next stop for "The Bus" won't be the Pro Football Hall of Fame in Canton.

 One argument for Bettis goes beyond the statistics.
 The burly 5-foot-11, 255-pound running back defined ball-control offense for his time.
 Others counter by saying Bettis' numbers are inflated by Pittsburgh's run-heavy philosophy.

 But Martin epitomized toughness for a running back, too.
 He carried the ball over 360 times in four seasons and recorded the lowest fumble rate (.820, 29 fumbles on 3,518 carries) among running backs with 1,500 attempts.

 Bettis' broad smile and down-home personality has made him a big fan favorite in Pittsburgh.
-In a SportsNation poll this week, 49 percent of the over 5,500 voters say Bettis is the Steeler who is the most deserving to get into the Hall of Fame this year.
-But it's the media voters who ultimately count and they're not as convinced as Steeler Nation.
+In a SportsNation poll this week, 49 percent of the 5,500-plus voters say Bettis is the Steeler who is the most deserving to get into the Hall of Fame this year.
+But it's the media voters who ultimately count, and they're not as convinced as Steeler Nation.

-"Bettis is a borderline pick like [John] Riggins," one voter said of the former Washington Redskins running back who also averaged 3.9 yards per carry for his career.
+"Bettis is a borderline pick like [John] Riggins," one voter said of the running back who played for the Washington Redskins and New York Jets.
+A member of the Hall of Fame's Class of 1992, Riggins also averaged 3.9 yards per carry for his career.

 Next year would be Bettis' third as a finalist, which is not a long wait by the Hall's standards.
-Wide receiver Michael Irvin (third year as a finalist), linebacker Derrick Thomas (fifth), wide receiver John Stallworth (10th) and tight end John Mackey (15th) all just some of the players who made the Hall of Fame after two years of failing to make the final cut.
+Wide receiver Michael Irvin (third year as a finalist), linebacker Derrick Thomas (fifth), wide receiver John Stallworth (10th) and tight end John Mackey (15th) are just some of the players who made the Hall of Fame after at least two years of failing to make the final cut.